Equipment & Apparel

 - Dodgeballs (3) – Same condition as volleyball.
 8.5 inch diameter is preferred.
 We recommend Champion Sports brand, which you can find either a package of 6 by clicking here, or single ones by clicking here (or scroll to the bottom of this page for links).

-- Snitch sock and shorts (1) – A long sock with a tennis ball in the bottom, tucked into shorts that can be drawn up tightly with a string.
+- Snitch tail and shorts (1) – A long sock with a tennis ball in the bottom, tucked into shorts that can be drawn up tightly with a string or a flag football belt.
 Yellow clothing is recommended.

 - Brooms (14) – These are the hardest things to acquire at first for little to no cost.
 Here are some options: